dentarg/auth0-blog/_posts/2017-12-31-deploying-javascript-apps-part-2.markdown

 ## Surge

-Surge is a static web publishing platform designed specially for frontend developers.
+Surge is a static web publishing platform designed especially for frontend developers.
 It's simple to use.
 You can publish your application without leaving the command line.
 Surge's free version offers the following:

 - Unlimited publishing
 - Custom domain